cyberbotics/webots/docs/automobile/openstreetmap-importer.md

 | --removal-radius       | Specifies the radius (in meters) around each road waypoint beyond which any object is removed.
 It is possible to use the road.filter field of the [configuration file](a-typical-openstreetmap-importer-configuration-file.md) to specify which roads should be taken into account. | By default this feature is disabled (radius = 0.0).                       |
 %end

-In addition to these arguments, a configuration file can be used to define how to handle most of the OpenStreetMap entities.
-A typical configuration file can be seen in [appendix](a-typical-openstreetmap-importer-configuration-file.md).

 ## Map Edition and Creation

 If you want to edit a map exported from OpenStreetMap before converting it into a Webots world, we recommend using JOSM.